Podcast: Acquisitions – An Interview with a Private Equity Insider

-On this weeks episode we have the Matt Annibale, the Director of Acquisitions at First National Realty Partners.
-Matt gives us impressive insights into the process of what it takes to consistently source quality deals
+On this weeks episode we have Matt Annibale, the Director of Acquisitions at First National Realty Partners.
+Matt gives us impressive insights into the process of what it takes to consistently source quality deals.

 If you like what you’re hearing, please subscribe, share and review the show!